Session summaries

 Once you have the transcript you can create the summary using the desired summary template.

-You can use Whereby session summaries manually through the customer portal, or programatically with the combination of API requests.
+You can use Whereby session summaries manually through the customer portal, or programmatically with the combination of API requests.

 Summary Templates